Current Projects

 Team members: Vijay Vittal (Arizona State, vijay.vittal@asu.edu), Mani Venkatasubramanian (Washington State, mani@wsu.edu), Anamitra Pal (Arizona State, anamitra.pal@asu.edu)

-Industry Team Members Casey Cathey (SPP), David Riekel (Hubbell), Bajarang Agrawal (APS), Bo Yang (Hitachi), Jianzhong Tong (PJM), Evangelos Farantatos (EPRI), Tongxin Zheng (ISO-NE), Ben Kroposki (NREL), Bo Gang (SRP), Gilles Torresan (RTE), Arun Nair (Eaton)
+Industry Team Members Casey Cathey (SPP), David Riekel (Hubbell), Bajarang Agrawal (APS), Jianzhong Tong (PJM), Evangelos Farantatos (EPRI), Tongxin Zheng (ISO-NE), Ben Kroposki (NREL), Bo Gang (SRP), Gilles Torresan (RTE), Arun Nair (Eaton)

 Project Period July 1, 2022 to August 31, 2024